 We offer expert, comprehensive consultation on complex psychiatric cases.
 A referral from the primary psychiatric clinician is required.

 - Refractory mania

 IPS is part of the YNHPH and the Yale Center for Mood and Stress Disorders.
 The hospital offers both inpatient and outpatient services for adolescent, adult and geriatric patients.

 Electroconvulsive Therapy (ECT)

-Yale New Haven Psychiatric Hospital provides Electroconvulsive Therapy (ECT), on both an inpatient and outpatient basis, for patients diagnosed with severe depression and certain other mental disorders, including bipolar disorder or schizoaffective disorder.
-The procedure involves inducing a brief seizure by giving electrical stimulation to the brain of the patient through electrodes placed on the scalp.
-It is sometimes referred to as electroshock therapy.
-ECT is a safe and effective treatment.
-It is administered by our team of specially trained psychiatrists, registered nurses and anesthesiologists in accordance with standards of Electroconvulsive Therapy Practice developed by the American Psychiatric Association.
-ECT policies and procedures are consistent with Connecticut General Statutes and with Yale New Haven Hospital standards of care.
+YNHPH offers electroconvulsive therapy (ECT) for patients diagnosed with severe depression and certain other mental disorders, including bipolar disorder or schizoaffective disorder.
+Available on both an inpatient and outpatient basis, ECT is a safe and effective treatment.
+ECT is administered by our team of specially trained psychiatrists, registered nurses and anesthesiologists, following the standards of Electroconvulsive Therapy Practice developed by the American Psychiatric Association.

 Esketamine and Ketamine Infusion Therapy (KIT)